9.4 Evidence-Based Practice and Research

 T: Time Frame: How long will the interventions be implemented and data collected for this research?

-After the researcher has completed the PICOT question, these additional questions should also be considered to protect patients’ rights and reduce the potential for ethical conflicts:
+After the researcher has completed the PICOT question, these additional questions should also be considered to protect clients’ rights and reduce the potential for ethical conflicts:

 • Was the study approved by the Institutional Review Board (IRB)?
 The IRB, also known as an independent ethics committee, reviews research studies to protect the rights and welfare of participants.[10]
 Read more about ethics related to research in the “Ethical Practice” chapter.